-COM 205 Theories of Persuasion 3 Credits
+COM 205 Persuasion 3 Credits

 Analyzes the motivations that lead individuals and audiences to beliefs and actions and the techniques of achieving objectives through persuasion.
 Attention, interest, empathy, ethos, fear, and techniques of speakers, and those who use persuasion professionally are studied.

 COM 207 Social Media and Social Change 3 Credits

 Introduces students to Web/ social media tools and information distribution networks that have enabled people to mobilize new types of collective action, inform publics and advocate positions.
 Community production and sharing of knowledge (Wikipedia), culture (YouTube, Flickr, the blogosphere), and political organizing (colorofchange.org) are current manifestations of social changes that are continuing to bloom in the 21st century.
 In this course, Rider University students will become literate in active Web and social media participation with a focus on engaging with current social, political and cultural issues.

 COM 210 News Reporting and Writing 3 Credits

 Develops skills in hard-news reporting.
 Employs off-campus reporting assignments to refine information-gathering techniques such as interviewing, observation, and use of government documents and other contextual materials.
 Includes reporting and writing about police news, state and local government, the criminal justice system, science, business, and sports.

 COM 211 Copy Editing 3 Credits